ZoneMinder/zmNinja/README.md

 Key Features (just watch the video already)
 --------------------------------------------
-* H264 video branch support - if you are using the zoneminder video branch and have recorded videos they will automatically be used (you candisable it in developer settings)
+* H264 video branch support - if you are using the zoneminder video branch and have recorded videos they will automatically be used (you can disable it in developer settings).
+If an event has a recorded video, you will see a small video icon at the top of that event entry in events view

 * Receive real time push notifications for alarms as they happen.
 You need to install my [Event Server](https://github.com/pliablepixels/zmeventserver) for this.
 You can even control monitors you want to be notified of and reporting intervals (if you defined your zones loosely you don't want pings every second, do you?)